vonschappler/OnlineCourses/README.md

 <hr>

-## Complete NodeJS Developer in 2023 (GraphQL, MongoDB, + more)
+## 01. Complete NodeJS Developer in 2023 (GraphQL, MongoDB, + more)

-This Course, lectured by ZTM group, teaches about how to create a NodeJS server, linking it with a react front end, as well as providing some introduction to GraphQL and MongoDB.
+This course, lectured by ZTM group, teaches about how to create a NodeJS server, linking it with a react front end, as well as providing some introduction to GraphQL and MongoDB.

 The code of this course can be found [here](https://github.com/vonschappler/ZTM-NodeJSDev-2023).

 <hr>

-##
+## 04. Web Design for Web Developers

+This couse, lectured by Jonas Schmedtmann, teaches the basics of webdesing, using the technologies HTML5 and CSS.

+The code of this course can be found [here](https://github.com/vonschappler/Web-Design-HTML5-css)